louisdefromont/aerie/README.md

-# aerie-raspberrypi
+# aerie
-Raspberry Pi version of the Aerie Ecosystem
+Standalone version of the Aerie Ecosystem